 - (a) Motion for Withdrawal or Substitution.
-Except as provided in LBR 2091-1(b), leave of court pursuant to LBR 9013-1(p) is required for: - (1) An attorney who has appeared on behalf of an entity in any matter concerning the administration of the case, in one or more proceedings, or both, to withdraw as counsel; and - (2) An entity represented by counsel to appear without counsel or by a different attorney.
+Except as provided in LBR 2091-1(b), a motion filed under LBR 9013-1(p) is required for: - (1) Withdrawal without Substitution.
+An attorney who has appeared on behalf of an entity or individual in any matter concerning the administration of the case, in one or more proceedings to withdraw as counsel; or - (2) Substitution of Self-Represented Individual.
+An individual who is currently represented by an attorney in any matter concerning the administration of the case, in one or more proceedings, who now desires to represent himself/herself without an attorney.
+The attorney and individual may include, as an exhibit to the motion, the court-approved form for substitution of attorney.